zarify/esp32_cyd/README.md

 details of the hardware - although I guess if you're using different boards there's some poking around to be done under the hood.

 ### easy_radio
-The ESP-NOW API is actually pretty good, but I wanted to make this very simple like the micro:bit, and just do broadcast with some light config in the form of channels, groups, and transmission power.
+The ESP-NOW API is actually pretty good ([seriously, check it out](https://docs.micropython.org/en/latest/library/espnow.html)), but I wanted to make this very simple like the micro:bit, and just do broadcast with some light config in the form of channels, groups, and transmission power.

 Import and set up the radio: